 Repaying an interest-only loan

 As the name suggests, if you take out an interest only loan, you only pay back the interest charged and not the principal amount of the loan.
-So you’re not actually paying off the property loan at all.
-Why would you do that?
+This means you’re not actually paying off the property loan at all.

 Repaying a principal and interest loan

-With a standard principal and interest loan, after five years you would have shaved nearly $24,000 off the balance of your home loan, assuming the interest rate doesn’t change.
+While the repayments may be higher with a standard principal and interest loan, after five years you would have shaved over $33,000 off the balance of your home loan, assuming the interest rate doesn’t change.

 Important informationShow more